-Alexis DePree was appointed to the Board on March 2, 2023.
+Alexis DePree has served as a member of our Board since March 2023.
 Ms. DePree has served as Chief Supply Chain Officer of Nordstrom, Inc. since January 2020.
 Ms. DePree previously served as Vice President of Americas Sort Centers at Amazon.com, Inc. from 2018 to 2020, and as Amazon's Vice President of Global Supply Chain Operations from 2016 to 2018.
 From 2007 to 2016, she held executive positions with increasing responsibility at Target Corporation, prior to which she was employed at Dell Technologies Inc. in various leadership positions from 2001 to 2005.